-- 1. Click on Files changed and find the file you want to comment on.
-You may have to click on Display the source diff to see the changes. - 2.
-Scroll to the line you want to comment on and click on the 🖆.
+- 1. Click on the source diff to see the changes. - 2.
+Scroll to the line you want to comment on and click on the .
 That will open a text box allowing you to leave a comment.

 Specific line comments can be published either: